Baranoff vs Menchaca Elementary: TEA Scores and South Austin Homes

 Baranoff Elementary: The Quiet Overachiever of South Austin

 Baranoff sits tucked into one of those south Austin neighborhoods where the homes are mostly from the late 1980s and 1990s, established trees line every street, and people tend to stay put for a long time.
-The school has historically been one of the stronger performers in Austin ISD’s south side (it actually carried an A rating as recently as 2022 and 2023 before dipping to a B in 2024 and 2025).
-With 808 students, it is one of the larger elementary campuses in the district, and only 14.1% of students qualify as economically disadvantaged.
+The school has historically been one of the stronger performers in Austin ISD’s south side.
+With 767 students, it is one of the larger elementary campuses in the district, and only 14.2% of students qualify as economically disadvantaged.
 That is unusually low for Austin ISD.

 The neighborhoods feeding Baranoff include parts of Cherry Creek, Sendera, and surrounding subdivisions south of William Cannon.
-The median home price near Baranoff sits at about $515,000, which puts it solidly in the mid range for south Austin.
+The trailing 12-month median sale price in those subdivisions sits around $605,000, which puts it on the higher end for south Austin elementary zones.
 Most of the housing stock is single story ranch style homes on decent sized lots.
 Not flashy, just solid.
 And the school reflects that energy.

 I have shown homes in this zone more times than I can count over 19 years, and the thing buyers consistently tell me is that it just feels like a neighborhood where people care.
 The PTA is active, the pickup line is orderly (well, as orderly as any elementary pickup line ever is), and the vibe is calm.
 That stuff does not show up on a TEA scorecard but it matters.